mahmoud-drwsh/mahmoud-drwsh/README.md

 - 📙 I’m blessed with being a fluent speaker of Arabic & English, and I'm learning Indonesian.
 - 🔭 I’m currently working on becoming a better human being 🙂
 - 🌱 I’m currently learning Android development & Flutter.
-- 👯 I’m looking to collaborate on native Android apps.
-- 🤔 I’m looking for help with dicovering my faults.
+- 🤔 I’m looking for help with dicovering my faults 🙂
 - 💬 Ask me about rational Islamic theology (No question is off-limits!).
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mahmoud-darwish-b91b521ba)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mahmoud-darwish)
 - ⚡ Fun fact: immaterial existence can be proven with purely logical arguments!